When Your Child Is Born With Problems in the Spine (Spina Bifida): What to Know

 -

-Your child has changes in vision.
+Your child has vision changes.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.